 The Master of Business Administration program is designed to develop and enhance the management and analytical skills necessary in public and private industry.
 The program concentrates on the functional areas of business.
 These include, but are not limited to, management, accounting, finance, economics, and strategic planning.
 All courses in the Master of Business Administration program are designed to recognize the global impact on business and industry.

-The curriculum is structured sequentially, with participants taking one course at a time.
-The Master of Business Administration program requires the completion of a 41-credit core curriculum.
-NOTE: Students must have completed IDS 501 before enrolling in program courses.
+The curriculum is structured sequentially with options to take one course at a time or progress more rapidly if desired.
+The Master of Business Administration program requires the completion of 33 credits.